gabryelferreira/chat_web/README.md

 # ChatWeb
-A fully working chat app made with Angular, Node.js, Socket.io, MySQL and AWS S3.
+A fully working chat app made with Angular 10, Node.js, Socket.io, MySQL and AWS S3.

 It has direct and group messages, sound notifications, file upload, typing users and a lot more.